blueiceZzz/nerd-school/programming/cpp.md

     In the C standard library and in POSIX specifications, the identifier for the typedef definition is often suffixed with _t, such as in size_t and time_t.
 This is practiced in other coding systems, although POSIX explicitly reserves this practice for POSIX data types.
 - *.h and *:hpp file: use *.hpp for *.cpp file, then you can tell from file extension, which language the class / lib is implemented in. *.h is c/c++ compatible: https://stackoverflow.com/questions/152555/h-or-hpp-for-your-class-definitions
+- std::pair<class T1, class T2>: std::pair is a class template that provides a way to store two heterogeneous objects as a single unit.
+A pair is a specific case of a std::tuple with two elements. https://en.cppreference.com/w/cpp/utility/pair
+- std::tuple: Class template std::tuple is a fixed-size collection of heterogeneous values.
+It is a generalization of std::pair. https://en.cppreference.com/w/cpp/utility/tuple
+- std::set: is an associative container that contains a sorted set of unique objects of type Key.
+Sorting is done using the key comparison function Compare.
+Search, removal, and insertion operations have logarithmic complexity.
+Sets are usually implemented as red-black trees.

 ## 3. Algos and Performance ##